 - If you don’t know the answer, say so.
 Don’t fake your way through

-- Just because your right doesn’t mean you have the right
+- Just because you’re right doesn’t mean you have the right

 - Don’t ask anyone to do what you are unwilling to do